 Are you in a relationship with someone who is a narcissist?
 If so, you will want to set boundaries in order to protect yourself from some of the harmful behaviors that narcissists indulge in.

 What constitutes a narcissist?

-It is important to keep in mind that underneath all that, people with NPD (narcissistic personality disorder) are truly empty, hollow people that never feel “good enough” because they are continually comparing themselves with those around them, and finding (secretly; they would never admit this publically) that they come up short.
+It is important to keep in mind that underneath all that, people with NPD (narcissistic personality disorder) struggle with feelings of emptiness and never feel “good enough” because they are continually comparing themselves with those around them, and finding (secretly; they would never admit this publically) that they come up short.

 How to deal with a narcissist in a relationship?

 For people dealing with a narcissist, it is essential to remember two things –

 One: NPD is a disorder.
 The person can’t help themselves.